ThornDuke/crypto-pwd-generator/README.md

 - submit a fix
 - propose new features

-please don't hesitate to reach out to us on GitHub and [open an issue](https://github.com/ThornDuke/crypto-pwd-generator/issues).
+please don't hesitate to reach out to me on GitHub and [open an issue](https://github.com/ThornDuke/crypto-pwd-generator/issues).

 ## Disclaimer